nocalhost/nocalhost/README.md

 - deploy complex microservice applications to cloud environment.
 - develop components(services) quickly with a prepared configuration.
 - share development environment within teams.
-- fasten the feedback loop of "coding-building-running--debugging-testing-coding".
+- accelerate the feedback loop of "coding-building-running--debugging-testing-coding".

 ## Why we make Nocalhost?